Risk Taking and Entrepreneurship

 You convince yourself to take a risk by understanding your idea better and following steps like Market Research and Financial Planning or following all the steps to getting ‘entrepreneurship ready.’

-The next step for me is to get my family on board with what I will do.
+- The next step is to get my family on board with what I will do.

 Trust me, they are the ones who will be an equal member of the journey as I will be missing for the majority of family time, and they will need to understand my now our financial situation better.

 I ask myself, “What is it that my family has to change in terms of finances and lifestyle if I start this venture?”

 So here we are at the end of how you can check your preparedness to be an Entrepreneur.

 Three simple questions are all you need to answer (there are more at the end of the article if you want to take it a step further 😊)